On this page

 Getting the housing costs element paid directly can help:

-- if your income changes and the difference between your housing costs element and rent also changes
+- if a change in your income leads to a change in the difference between your housing costs element and rent

 - when your tenancy ends, to make sure you do not over or underpay your landlord